XansWorkshop/XansWorkshop.github.io/conservatory/blog/docs/index.md

 ## Where do I read?

-&nbsp;&nbsp;The latest blog post was uploaded on [8 May 2025: *The Road to Beta Continues*](./2025/05/08.md).
+&nbsp;&nbsp;The latest blog post was uploaded on [21 May 2025: *The "De-Noding", Blog Changes, and Engine Upgrades*](./2025/05/21.md).
 You can find it and other entries on the left side of the page, under the Blog category.

 ## How do I make mods?
 Where's the code documentation?